Laketown Wharf, Shores of Panama, and Summit: What has happened since Covid’s onset? Euphoria, Depression, and Recent Room for Optimism (1 of 2)

 Office Number: (850) 653-3333 ext.
 7030

-Olivier Ducimetiere-Monod, Broker
+Olivier Ducimetiere-Monod, CCIM

 Olivier Ducimetiere-Monod first visited the “Forgotten Coast” in 1981 and relocated permanently in 1988, joining Anchor Realty & Mortgage Co. as a real estate sales associate.
 He became Anchor Realty & Mortgage Co.’s broker and president in June 1990, overseeing three… Read more about Olivier